W3SS/Trees/README.md

 ## Overview

-This library supports the construction and interpretation of decision trees and their ensembles, along with utilities for visualing trees and generating summaries of data.
+This library supports the construction and interpretation of decision trees and their ensembles, along with utilities for visualizing trees and generating summaries of data.

 ## References